How long do brake pads last?

 How often you drive

-Weight in your car
+Weight in your vehicle

 Related: 4 signs your brake pads need changing